 More discrete blending into the existing grade, minimizes tree removal.

 In these cases, an advanced treatment unit is considered as an alternative to a conventional system.
 Advanced treatment typically uses some form of media such as plastic, foam, or peat to circulate or spread the wastewater over an area to allow filtration and aeration to provide additional treatment.
 Due to the higher quality of sewage treatment provided by this type of unit, a smaller leaching bed is permitted for the final treatment and dispersion of the wastewater.
 This allows more flexibility to place the leaching bed in an area where a conventional system will not fit.
 Typically, the smaller footprint also saves trees from removal, allows for a more discrete installation and saves invaluable space on the property.

 Up to 50% less footprint than conventional systems

-It is important that you consult with a qualified designer prior to selecting an advance treatment unit to ensure the property specific challenges of your site are considered.
+It is important that you consult with a qualified designer prior to selecting an advanced treatment unit to ensure the property-specific challenges of your site are considered.
 The designer will take into consideration any challenges with respect to restricted burial depths, power requirements, winterization, variable flows, as well as purchase and installation cost, maintenance requirements, and lifespan to ensure the ideal advanced treatment unit is chosen for the site.